metrosoftware/metrodex/html/www/plugins/INSTALLATION.md

 1. Download the plugin from a trusted source
 2. Extract the plugin in the ``plugins`` folder of your client
-3. Run the NRS client
+3. Run the MRS client
 4. Plugin status info can be found on the plugin settings page

 ----